ZoeLeBlanc/is310-computing-humanities-spring-2024/_schedule/10-getting-data.md

 ## In-Class Agenda

-- [ ] Review homework from the Introduction to Web Scraping
+- [ ] Review lesson and work on completing homework from the Introduction to Web Scraping
-- [ ] Start working through the Introduction to APIs (to be posted)
+- [ ] Time permitting: Start working through the Introduction to APIs (to be posted)

 ## Assigned Materials